bareos/bareos/docs/manuals/en/new_main_reference/source/chapter27/win32.rst

    ``HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\services\Bareos-fd``

-You can use the command :program:`regedit` to modify the settings.
+You can use the command :command:`regedit` to modify the settings.

 E.g. to always start Bareos in debug mode, modify ``HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\services\Bareos-fd`` :file:`ImagePath` from